ron2015schmitt/javascript-inheritance/README.md

 # javascript-inheritance
-An example of inheritance in JavaScript that I created way back in 2011 and used extensively.
+An example of inheritance in old JavaScript (ECMAScript 5) that I created way back in 2011 and used extensively.

 It provides
 + pretty-printing of objects